 Can you use a demo account?

-A demo account is an opportunity to try out the trading interface and gauge the spreads, slippage, liquidity and order execution speed.
+A demo account is an opportunity to try out the trading interface and gauge the spreads, slippage, liquidity, and order execution speed.

-The key to improving your returns using the freemium model is to sniff out all the hidden costs, starting with the bid-ask spread.
-Currency translation fees and account transfer charges are other common hidden fees.
+The key to improving your returns using the freemium trading model is to sniff out all the hidden costs, starting with the bid-ask spread.
+Currency conversion fees and account transfer charges are other common hidden fees.
 Equally important, ask how the broker is earning money for you.
-Services like tax harvesting, dynamic rebalancing and cash sweeping can improve your returns.
+Services like tax harvesting, dynamic rebalancing, and cash sweeping can improve your returns.
 If you cannot easily and cheaply transfer excess cash in your account into higher returning investments, the broker will be earning the interest on your account balance, not you.

 💸 How much do I need to start trading?